 Game jams are events I do really enjoy.
-I’m not a professional game developer, but they tend to push my programming knowledge, development workflow and problem solving skills to test.
+I’m not a professional game developer, but they tend to push my programming knowledge, development workflow and problem solving skills through an intense test.
 Last week, I registered for 8 Bit to Infinity’s Text Only Jam, but failed to submit a game before the deadline.
-In this post I’m gonna share with you the lessons I’ve drawn from this experience, trying to warn you against the mistakes I did during this game jam.
+In this post I’m gonna share with you the lessons I’ve drawn from this experience.

 Not meeting the requirements from the start